-In a recent 702 ABC Sydney interview (October 2015), Tim Winton described Stow as “the lyrical writer”, who was “a bit shy” and “overlooked”.
-Reading To the Islands you appreciate why Winton credits Stow as his “light”, from “where I took my bearings”.
+In a 702 ABC Sydney interview (October 2015), Tim Winton described Stow as “the lyrical writer”, who was “a bit shy” and “overlooked”.
+Reading To the Islands, you appreciate why Winton credits Stow as his “light” from “where I took my bearings”.

-Also haunting the Mission are the ghosts of the “massacre of Onmalmeri” when troopers indiscriminately killed countless Aboriginal men, women and children to avenge the killing of a brutish, white stockman (which Stow based on the Umbali-Forest River massacre of 1926).
+Also haunting the Mission are the ghosts of the “massacre of Onmalmeri” when troopers indiscriminately killed countless Aboriginal men, women and children to avenge the killing of a brutish, white stockman.

 The confrontation between Herriot and Rex escalates, and Herriot flees the Mission.
-With the assistance of a trusted Aboriginal friend, he pushes on through the wilderness, seeking redemption through reflection, but always heading to the islands of the dead.
+And with the assistance of a trusted Aboriginal friend, he walks through the wilderness, seeking redemption through reflection, heading towards the islands of the dead.

 With the hindsight of Aboriginal Citizenship, Land Rights and the Stolen Generation, Stow’s aim may seem misplaced.
-Yet with evocative prose, his insight into Aboriginal culture and his affection for the people and the Kimberleys, shine through To the Islands, like a light, and make it a remarkable and inspiring read.
+And yet, his evocative prose, insight into Aboriginal culture and affection for the people and the Kimberleys shine through To the Islands like a light, making it a remarkable and inspiring read.

 © 2015 Robert Fairhead